 Women and Girls in the Justice System - Programs

 This section provides examples of State and local programs and initiatives available online.

-MPG is designed to assist practitioners and communities in implementing evidence-based prevention and intervention programs that can make a difference in the lives of children and communities.
+- MPG is designed to assist practitioners and communities in implementing evidence-based prevention and intervention programs that can make a difference in the lives of children and communities.
 The MPG database of over 200 evidence-based programs covers the entire continuum of youth services from prevention through sanctions to reentry.
-Included on the MPG site is a section on Gender-Specific Programming.